idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 ## Sections, Extremes, Internal forces
 The reinforced cross-section and the check member are defined for the checked section.
-Extremes of internal forces (for ULS and SLS calculation) are set in the checked section data there.
+Extremes of internal forces (for ULS and SLS calculation) are set in to the checked section data there.

 For assessment of limit states, actual internal forces into the analyzed cross-section need to be insert.
 Effect of prestressing is calculated automatically.